Zilliqa/dev-portal-old/docs/staking/phase1/ssn-operator/staking-ssn-enrollment.md

 | API URL               | String    | Contract admin        |
 | Commission rate       | Uint128   | SSN operator          |

 For both `URL (RAW)` and `API URL`, please provide the port number.

-For the initial commission rate, to ensure a fair competition among all existing SSN operators, the initial rate we allowed the SSN to set will be the current commission rate range of all active SSN.
-For example, if we have 2 active SSN in the network with 5% and 10% respectively.
-Then, the new SSN operator will only be allowed to set it between 5-10%.
-The SSN operator, however, can subsequently re-adjust the commission rate via [`UpdateComm` transition](staking-commission-management#update-commission-rate).
+To ensure fair competition among all existing SSN operators, the initial commission rate we allow an SSN to set will be one within the current commission rate range of all active SSNs.
+For example, if we have 2 active SSNs in the network with rates of 5% and 10%, respectively, then, the new SSN operator will only be allowed to set its commission between 5-10%.
+The SSN operator, however, can subsequently re-adjust the commission rate via [`UpdateComm`](staking-commission-management#update-commission-rate) transition.